goa-systems/goa.systems.powershell/README.md

 ## Specials

+The installer calls shown in this section will ...
+* Download the corresponding script into a temporary directory.
+* Unblock the file as it is downloaded from the internet.
+* Save the current execution policy.
+* Set the execution policy to `Unrestricted`.
+* Call the script.
+* Restore the execution policy to the saved state.
+* Remove the temporary directory.

 ### Eclipse installer

 The Eclipse installer downloads the basic package and a defined Java environment.
 Eclipse is started to install the required packages in the latest versions from the package repositories.